 \end{ex}

-\begin{ex} Given that a composition of correspondences is again a correspondence, the previous two examples show that a any function $f:X\to Y$ between compact metric spaces can be enlarged, as a relation, to induce a correspondence between $X$ and $Y$, so that:
+\begin{ex} Given that a composition of correspondences is a correspondence, the previous two examples show that a any function $f:X\to Y$ between compact metric spaces can be enlarged as a relation to induce a correspondence between $X$ and $Y$:

-so that the \enquote{$x$} that pair to an $y\in Y$ are the arguments that minimize distance to $y$ via $f$.

-Moreover, as a composition of the previous examples its distortion is bounded as follows:
+Moreover, as a composition its distortion is bounded as follows:

 \end{ex}